BLavery/STM32F407VG-Micropython/README.md

 ```
     make STM32F407
 ```
 In a few minutes I have fresh new firmware called "firmware.dfu" in a newly-created folder .../micropython/ports/stm32/build-STM32F407.
-To upload, change directory to that, and, as before,
+To upload, change directory to that, and, as before, change boot jumper, reset to bootloader, and
 ```
    sudo dfu-util -a 0 -D firmware.dfu
 ```